sukrit-09/TinyImageNet-EfficientNet-B3/README.md

 # TinyImageNet-EfficientNet-B3

 ## Overview
 This repository houses the implementation of EfficientNet-B3 for Tiny ImageNet classification.
-The project aims to explore the precision and efficiency of the EfficientNet-B3 architecture in the context of the scaled-down Tiny ImageNet dataset.
+The project aims to explore the precision and efficiency of the EfficientNet-B3 architecture in the context of the scaled-down Tiny ImageNet dataset http://cs231n.stanford.edu/tiny-imagenet-200.zip .

 ## Key Features
 - **EfficientNet-B3 Model:** Utilizes the state-of-the-art EfficientNet-B3 architecture for image classification.